One of God’s “Miracle Foods” – The Health Benefits of Pomegranates

 Pomegranate Is Definitely One Fruit That You Can’t Afford To Leave Out Of A Healthy Anti-Aging Lifestyle Plan!

-While it’s pricier that other fruits, the health benefits of pomegranate far outweigh the cost, especially when it comes to anti-aging and the high costs of medical care.
+It’s pricier that other fruits.
+But, the health benefits of pomegranate far outweigh the cost.
+Especially when it comes to anti-aging and the high costs of medical care.

 Many stores carry pomegranate juice in plastic bottles.
-Not a good idea for several reasons:
+Therefore, not a good idea for several reasons:

 - Plastic bottles can leach cancer causing BPA into the juice